DannyVanpoucke/Amadeus/README.md

     The current development version of Amadeus is not fully automated yet.
 The user should switch on/off the models of interest in
     *def RunModelEnsemble(self)* by (un)commenting and setting further parameters of the models in the (un)commented lines.
-    (This is around line 200-250 at the moment of writting)
+    (This is around line 200-250 at the moment of writing)